vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

 ### Test the messaging functionality

-In the Spring Petclinic application, the **messaging-emulator** microservice is already prepared to send messages to an Azure Service Bus namespace.
+In the [Lab repository Extra fiolder](), the **messaging-emulator** microservice is already prepared to send messages to an Azure Service Bus namespace.
 You can use this microservice's public endpoint to send messages to your Service Bus namespace.
 Test this functionality and inspects whether messages end up in the Service Bus namespace you just created by using the Service Bus Explorer for the **visits-requests** queue.
 You can use the following guidance to implement these changes.

 [Use Service Bus Explorer to run data operations on Service Bus (Preview)](https://docs.microsoft.com/en-us/azure/service-bus-messaging/explorer).